ant-design/ant-design/docs/react/use-with-create-react-app.en-US.md

 ---

 Finally, we use antd with create-react-app successfully, you can learn these practice for your own webpack workflow too, and find more webpack config in the [atool-build](https://github.com/ant-tool/atool-build/blob/master/src/getWebpackCommonConfig.js).
+(For instance, add [moment noParse](https://github.com/ant-tool/atool-build/blob/e4bd2959689b6a95cb5c1c854a5db8c98676bdb3/src/getWebpackCommonConfig.js#L90) to avoid loading all language files)

 Source code about this article：https://github.com/ant-design/create-react-app-antd